juvanham/tunmon/readme.txt

+2017, Jurgen Van Ham

 tunmon is a tool that monitors via /proc/net/dev the incoming traffic of specified interfaces.
-The are listed as net_device elements in the net_devices part of its xml configuration
+The network interfaces  are listed as net_device elements in the net_devices part of its xml configuration.

 When these interfaces are tunnels (e.g., sit), this tools can monitor the state of the tunnel, without sending pings in case there is other incoming traffic.